pydata/xarray/doc/user-guide/hierarchical-data.rst

 Here both the species and the features used to group them are represented by ``DataTree`` node objects - there is no distinction in types of node.
 We can however get a list of only the nodes we used to represent species by using the fact that all those nodes have no children - they are "leaf nodes".
-We can check if a node is a leaf with :py:meth:`~xarray.core.datatree.DataTree.is_leaf`, and get a list of all leaves with the :py:class:`~xarray.core.datatree.DataTree.leaves` property:
+We can check if a node is a leaf with :py:meth:`~xarray.DataTree.is_leaf`, and get a list of all leaves with the :py:class:`~xarray.DataTree.leaves` property:

 .. ipython:: python